zrdzn/LovelyDrop/README.md

 | /ldp reload | lovelydrop.reload | reloads the whole plugin including configuration                                 |

 ## Requirements
 The plugin runs on the spigot servers and its forks.
-At the moment it has not been tested on any version other than 1.18.2, so it may not work on older ones. **The plugin requires Java 8 and higher**.
+Minecraft versions above **1.8 up to 1.18.2** are fully supported by the plugin.

 ## How to download
 1. Read the [requirements](#requirements)